mattermost/docs/source/install/ee-prod-rhel-7.rst

    - Remove the existing file with:
-   - ``sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.bak``
+   - ``sudo mv /etc/nginx/conf.d/default.conf/etc/nginx/conf.d/default.conf.bak``
    - Restart NGINX by typing:
    - ``sudo service nginx restart``
    - Verify you can see Mattermost thru the proxy by typing:
    - ``curl http://localhost``
    - You should see a page titles *Mattermost - Signup*
    - Not seeing the page?
-Look for errors with ``sudo cat /var/log/audit/audit.log | grep nginx | grep denied``
+Look for errors with ``sudo cat /var/log/audit/audit.log \| grep nginx \| grep denied``
-   - **Optional** if you're running on the same server as the Mattermost server and see 502 errors you may need to run ``sudo setsebool -P httpd_can_network_connect true`` because SELinux is preventing the connection
+   - **Optional** if you're running on the same server as the Mattermost server and see 502 errors you may need to run ``\ sudo setsebool -P httpd\_can\_network\_connect true\`` because SELinux is preventing the connection

 Set up NGINX with SSL (Recommended)
 -----------------------------------

-1. You can use a free and an open certificate security like `Let's Encrypt <https://letsencrypt.org/>`_, this is how to proceed
+1. You can use a free and an open certificate security like let's encrypt, this is how to proceed

--  ``sudo yum install git``
+-  ``sudo apt-get install git``
 -  ``git clone https://github.com/letsencrypt/letsencrypt``
 -  ``cd letsencrypt``

-2. Be sure that the port 80 is not use by stopping NGINX
+2. Be sure that the port 80 is not use by stopping nginx

 -  ``sudo service nginx stop``
 -  ``netstat -na | grep ':80.*LISTEN'``